Orthodontics – Marion, OH

 You Don’t Need Metal to Straighten Teeth

 If you have crooked teeth as an adult and the thought of using metal orthodontics to straighten them makes you cringe, keep in mind that you don’t have to settle.
-Dr. Leon offers two options for orthodontics in Marion, OH at Cross Creek Dental Care, and neither make use of metal brackets and wires to get it done.
+Our dentists offer two options for orthodontics in Marion, OH at Cross Creek Dental Care, and neither make use of metal brackets and wires to get it done.
 Invisalign and ClearCorrect work to improve the appearance of your smile as well as its function, all without having to sacrifice the esthetics of your smile in the process.
 If you need to see it to believe it, don’t wait to give our dental office a call and learn which option is best for you!

 Why Choose Cross Creek Dental Care for Orthodontics?